zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-testing-in-production.md

 <a name="testing-in-production-best-practices"></a>
 ## Best Practices

-This section contains best practices for testing extensions in production.

 <a name="testing-in-production-best-practices-onebox-stb-is-not-available"></a>
 ### Onebox-stb is not available

   Onebox-stb has been deprecated.
 Please do not use it.
 Instead, migrate extensions to sideloading.
 For help on migration, send an email to  ibiza-onboarding@microsoft.com.

 * * *